-As a flight attendant, my schedule is… let’s just say “unpredictable” is putting it mildly.
-One week I’m home for breakfast every day, the next I’m gone for three-day stretches.
-My kids never know if Mom’s going to be there for dinner or calling from a layover in Dallas.
+As a flight attendant, my schedule is … let’s just say unpredictable is putting it mildly.
+One week I’m home for breakfast every day; the next I’m gone for three-day stretches.
+My kids never know if Mom will be there for dinner or calling from a layover in Dallas.
 But you know what they can count on?
 Opening the freezer and finding these muffins.
-These Carrot Oat Muffins have become my secret weapon.
+These gluten-free carrot oat muffins have become my secret weapon.

-I make a double batch on my days off, and here’s the beautiful part: my kids think they’re getting a treat.
-Chocolate chips!
-Muffins!
-Meanwhile, I’m over here doing a quiet victory dance because they just ate a serving of vegetables and a ton of fiber without even realizing it.
-Oh, and I pack some for me too!
-They’re the perfect snack during those long layovers when I need real fuel, not just another coffee and whatever’s left in the airport vending machine.
+I make a double batch on my days off.
+The best part?
+My kids think they’re getting a treat — chocolate chips and muffins — while I’m quietly celebrating over here doing a quiet victory dance because they that they just ate a serving of vegetables and a ton of good amount of fiber without realizing it.
+I pack some for myself too — they’re the perfect snack during long layovers when I need real fuel, not just another coffee and whatever’s left in from the airport vending machine.

 If you love my recipes, share the joy and follow for more!

 They freeze like a dream.
-I can’t tell you how many times I’ve pulled these straight from the freezer, tossed them in lunchboxes still frozen, and by lunchtime they’re perfectly thawed and ready to eat.
+I pull them straight from the freezer, pop them into lunchboxes still frozen, and by lunchtime they’re perfectly thawed and ready to eat.

 They’re actually filling.
-The oats and Greek yogurt give them serious staying power.
-No sugar crash an hour later, no hungry kids melting down before lunch.
+The oats and Greek yogurt give them serious staying power — no sugar crash an hour later, no hungry kids melting down, crashing before lunch.

-Veggies hiding in plain sight.
-Those carrots blend in completely.
-Even my picky eater doesn’t pick them out because they literally disappear into the batter.
-It’s like vegetable magic.
+Veggies hidden in plain sight.
+The carrots blend in completely.
+Even my picky eaters won’t pick them out because they notice — they literally disappear into the batter.

 ✔ Don’t overmix the batter – Pulse the oats just until they look like flour; too much blending can make the batter dense.

-✔ Customize the spices and Add-ons – Add more cinnamon, raisins, cranberries, and chopped walnuts
+✔ Customize the spices and add-ins – Add more cinnamon, raisins, cranberries, and chopped walnuts

 ✔ Fold in chocolate chips by hand – This keeps them from sinking to the bottom.